birfan/BaristaDatasets/README.md

 More options are available for the models in train.py and eval.py scripts of ParlAI codes; single_dialog.py in Memory Networks or Split Memory; train.py and test.py scripts in Supervised Embeddings.

-Models with other hyperparameters (as described in the Irfan and Belpaeme paper) are available under the "baselines" and "agents" folders.
+Models with other hyperparameters (as described in the Irfan and Belpaeme paper) are available under the *baselines* and *agents* folders.
 The above mentioned methods have the best performing hyperparameters as described in the paper.

+## Trained Models

+*trained-models* branch contains the best trained models corresponding to the reported results for each baseline on the Barista Datasets.
+Note that this branch is 22.6 GB in size.
+Profile Memory and Seq2Seq models have only the last task of the datasets (i.e., task 7 in Barista or task 8 in Personalised Barista Datasets), because the trained models are very large in size.
+Key-Value Memory Network was only trained with one hop, due to the vast amount of time required for training.

+For cloning the trained models with the datasets:

+    $ git clone -b trained-models --single-branch https://github.com/birfan/BaristaDatasets.git

 ## License

 The Barista datasets are released under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+In other words, these datasets are made available for academic research purpose only.
 A copy of this license is included with the data.
 The adapted codes are released with original licenses under the corresponding folders.

 ## Contact

-For more details on the dataset and baselines, see the paper "Coffee with a Hint of Data: Towards Using Data-Driven Approaches in Personalised Long-Term Interactions" by Bahar Irfan and Tony Belpaeme, under review at the Frontiers in Robotics and AI journal.
-For any information, contact Bahar Irfan: bahar.irfan (at) plymouth (dot) ac (dot) uk.
+For any information or for requesting Barista Datasets with different order items, customer names, or larger dataset size, contact Bahar Irfan: bahar.irfan (at) plymouth (dot) ac (dot) uk.